 Some drugs block vascular endothelial growth factor (VEGF) from attaching to the receptors on the cells that line the blood vessels.
 This stops the blood vessels from growing.

 An example of a drug that blocks VEGF is bevacizumab (Avastin).
 Bevacizumab is also a monoclonal antibody.
 It is a treatment for several different types of cancer.
-It's also in trials for ovarian cancer and a rare type of cancer of the nerve cells called neuroblastoma.

 Drugs that block signalling within the cell